Explanation of types of jobs on RemoteAssistantJobs.com

 Part-time remote assistant jobs are intended for people who want to work less than 36 hours per week.
 These positions are ideal for students, parents, or anyone balancing other responsibilities while gaining professional experience.

-Example: part-time remote customer support assistant, part-time virtual data entry assistant, etc.
+For example: part-time remote customer support assistant and part-time virtual data entry assistant.

 3. Contract remote assistant vacancies